paologentleman/Recommandation-System/README.md

 ![alt text](https://miro.medium.com/max/1000/1*kjouN-zV6BgpmCl5SnEjGQ.jpeg)

-The goal of this project is to improve the performance of a recommendation-system by using non-trivial algorithms and by performing hyper-parameters tuning.
+The goal of this project is to implemente a recommendation-system and improve its performances of a by using non-trivial algorithms and by performing hyper-parameters tuning.

 Using data relative to movie ratings of users, we apply all algorithms for recommendation made available by [Surprise](http://surpriselib.com/) libraries, according to their default configuration.
 Then we improve the quality of both **KNNBaseline** and **SVD** methods, by performing hyper-parameters tuning over five-folds.